Robert Hewitt Wolfe: TV movies

 In the period that followed his departure from Deep Space Nine, Wolfe wrote several television pilots.
 One of these, Futuresport, was released in 1998 as an ABC TV movie starring Dean Cain and Wesley Snipes.

 Wolfe teamed up with Hans Beimler to write the 2006 TV movie Scarlett.

 Wolfe co-wrote the teleplay for 2010's Riverworld.
 The "epic adventure" was based on the books by Philip José Farmer.
 The 178-minute TV movie was released on the Sci Fi Channel.

 Other television work

 Wolfe has also written freelance scripts for The Dead Zone and UPN's revival of The Twilight Zone.

 In 2004, he served as a consulting producer and writer on the first and fourth seasons of The 4400 on USA Network, helping launch the successful series.

 It was announced in 2012 that Wolfe was developing a series titled Defender from Universal Cable Productions, set on the Starship Defender.
 In 2014, Wolfe was hired as a co-executive producer on The CW show Star-Crossed.

 Wolfe wrote sixteen episodes of the CBS drama Elementary over five seasons, from 2014 to 2019.
-Wolfe served as a Consulting Producer for the Fox Drama Prodigal Son (TV series) in 2019-2020.
+Wolfe served as a Consulting Producer for the Fox Drama Prodigal Son in 2019-2020.